-With the unprecedented shortage of handguns, long guns and ammunition (bound to get even worse under the new administration), certain opportunities might arise for you in terms of expanding your gun-ownership horizons.
+With the unprecedented shortage of handgunsA Handgun is a firearm designed to be fired with one hand, especially a pistol or revolver., long guns and ammunition (bound to get even worse under the new administration), certain opportunities might arise for you in terms of expanding your gun-ownership horizons.
 If you’re looking for a new everyday carry (EDC) gun, the 9mm Taurus G3c is an EDC pistol that you should strongly consider.

 About Taurus USA